RTEMS/rtems-docs/c_user/user_extensions.rst

 -------------------------

 The ``rtems_extension_delete`` directive is used to delete an extension set.
-The extension set’s control block is returned to the ESCB free list when it is deleted.
+The extension set's control block is returned to the ESCB free list when it is deleted.
 An extension set can be deleted by a task other than the task which created the extension set.
-Any subsequent references to the extension’s name and ID are invalid.
+Any subsequent references to the extension's name and ID are invalid.

 Directives
 ==========

-This section details the user extension manager’s directives.
-A subsection is dedicated to each of this manager’s directives and describes the calling sequence, related constants, usage, and status codes.
+This section details the user extension manager's directives.
+A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.